There’s a lot of hype around millennials, especially when it comes to money.

 3. They Carry More Student Loan Debt

-Millennials have now topped $1 trillion in debt.
+Americans have now topped $1.6 trillion in student loan debt.

 And a much higher percentage of millennials are strapped with student loans than prior generations.
 Over a third of millennials had student loans in 2017, while less than a fifth of gen-Xers had student loan debt in 2004.
 Total student loan debt has skyrocketed from $481 billion in 2006 to the frightening $1.6 trillion seen in 2020.

 Millennials don’t know when or if they’ll ever pay off this debt.
 One in five millennials believes they’ll die with their debt, according to CNBC – a scary thought for an adult in their 20s or 30s.

 If you’re feeling buried under debt, check out these options for student loan repayment and forgiveness.
 If you’re thinking about refinancing your student loans, look into Credible.com.
 They’re offering Money Crashers readers up to a $750 bonus.

 4. They’re Highly Educated

 The Pew Research Center reports that 39% of millennials have a bachelor’s degree or higher, and another 28% have some college education.
 Only 8% failed to graduate high school.

 Among the silent generation – who were in a similar age bracket in 1968 – only 15% had bachelor’s degrees or higher, while 30% failed to graduate high school.